johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 then press :kbd:`Enter` to create the link or :kbd:`Esc` to cancel.
-All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in and out, etc. The :ref:`moving-around:Mouse movement actions` can be accessed, too.
+All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in and out, etc. The :ref:`moving-around:Mouse movement actions` can also be used.

-The destination cell will be overwritten (if it doesn't contain the destination cell type already), but any existing note will be preserved (and potentially converted to a **None** marker type).
-Once a link has been created, you can see small triangles in the bottom-left corners of the linked cells.
+The destination cell will be overwritten (if it doesn't already contain the destination floor type), but any existing note will be preserved (and potentially converted to a **None** marker type).
+Once a link has been created, small triangles will appear in the bottom-left corners of the linked cells.